 |12:30 - 13:30

-Which new projects in which regions remain viable in the current pricing scenario?
+Which new projects remain viable in the current pricing scenario?
 Are small-scale/floating LNG projects becoming more important?
-How do suppliers see Latin America’s potential both as an exporter and importer?
+How do suppliers see Latin America’s potential as both an exporter and an importer?

 |13:30 - 15:30